 Some of the things you will like best about the Nieuw Amsterdam are the diverse dining options onboard the cruise ship.
 The 2,100-passenger ship is large enough to have a tasty variety of places to eat but small enough for some of them to be intimate and superb.

 The Nieuw Amsterdam has seven different restaurant choices, ranging from the elegant Tamarind and Pinnacle Grill to the very casual, outdoor takeaway spot, Terrace Grill.
-With cuisines like Asian, Indian, Mexican, American, Greek, and Italian, there is certainly something to satisfy almost any food your are craving!
-You can almost eat your way around the world on a week's cruise.
+With cuisines like Asian, Indian, Mexican, American, Greek, and Italian, there is certainly something to satisfy almost any food your craving!
+You can practically eat your way around the world on a week's cruise.

 The dining options on the Nieuw Amsterdam include:

 - Pinnacle Grill

 - Lido Restaurant